-Environmental stewardship on campus is led by a passionate and dedicated group of students, faculty, and staff.
-Our Green Council and Environmental Stewards ensure that environmental sustainability is a consideration in decisions at every level of School life, whether in our kitchens or on dorm, whether in the organic garden, or on the farthest reaches of our 2200 acres.
+As a community, we are committed to living in harmony with and caring for our 2200-acre campus.
+Students, faculty, and staff work together to steward our land, water, wildlife, and other natural resources, and to contribute to environmental initiatives int he wider world.
+Our Green Council and Environmental Stewards ensure that environmental sustainability is a consideration in decisions at every level of school life, from the kitchens to on dorm, from the Organic Garden to the farthest reaches of our farmland.
 St. Andrew's has been repeatedly recognized for its sustainability work, and received a Green Ribbon School designation from the U.S. Department of Education in 2013.

 - Sustainability Plan